ros2/design/articles/140_topic_and_service_name_mapping.md

 If we want to replicate a hierarchy of `warehouse`, `robot1`, `camera_left`, and finally the basename `image_raw`, the first entry of the partitions would look like:

 ```
-warehouse/robot1/camera_left/image_raw
+warehouse/robot1/camera_left
 ```

 #### Remapping with DDS Partitions

 We have to differentiate remapping from aliasing at this point.
-As described before, aliasing implies a duplication a topic.
+As described before, aliasing implies a duplication of a topic.
 Remapping, in contrast, alters an existing topic and thus remaps one topic into another.
 Given the nature of DDS Partitions, aliasing is natively supported by adding a second entry in the partition field.
 Remapping means, we have to change one existing partition field.
-However, as the completely hierarchy is illustrated within the first index of the partitions, the act of remapping is a simple string modification.
+However, as the complete hierarchy is illustrated within the first index of the partitions, the act of remapping resolves into a string modification.
-If we want to remap a camera image from `camera1` to `camera2`, we have to modify the string in the respective field.
+If we want to remap a camera image from namespace `camera1` to namespace `camera2`, we have to modify the string in the respective field.
 Publishers or Subscribers are uneffected by this change and don't have to be shutdown and restarted.
+Please note that at this point, we exclusively change the namespace tokens (i.e. the partitions) and not the basename.
+Changing the basename necessarily results in a complete restart of the publisher/subscription  instance.
 The way of modifying these strings, whether with complete string replacement or regex modifiers, exceeds the scope of this article.

 ## Compare and Contrast with ROS 1